aadya1710/face_recognition/README.md

 # Face Recognition using API
+<br>
 ## Table of Content
-<br>

 1. About The Project
 * Salient Features
 * Compatible Platforms
 * Built With

-3. Getting Started
+2. Getting Started

-Prerequisites
-Installation
-Navigating through the App
+3. Navigating through the Webapp
+* Main Page
-Login
+* Login Page
-Chat Window
-Video Call
+* Admin Page
-Resources Used
+4. Resources Used

 ## About the Project